rtdip/core/docs/blog/posts/rtdip_energy_forecasting.md

 RTDIP provides example pipelines for weather forecast data ingestion.
 Accurate weather data helps predict energy production in renewable assets based on factors like temperature, humidity and wind patterns.

 RTDIP defines example pipelines for meter data from ISOs like MISO and PJM.
-Meter data includes consumption patterns, load profiles, and real-time measurements.
+Meter data includes consumption patterns, load profiles and real-time measurements.
 The transformers in RTDIP can translate raw meter data into suitable data models for efficient storage and analysis.

 The data models in RTDIP are IEC CIM (Common Information Model) for time series and metering data.
 This ensures compatibility with systems requiring data aligning with the IEC CIM standard.